asheptunov/graph-neural-net/README.md

 784-300-100-10, Softmax, Cross-entropy: 100.000% training acc, 97.960% test acc

-Training on consumer hardware for comparable acc is generally slow (5+ minutes).
+Training on consumer hardware for comparable acc is generally slow (5+ minutes) due to full connectivity and serial design.

 ## Usage